Preliminary Scientific Programme

 This symposium will examine approaches to ensuring human rights protections while delivering high-quality mental health care across diverse global contexts and healthcare systems.
 Talks will explore emerging frameworks for rights-based treatment, address systemic barriers to dignified care, examine international best practices, and discuss novel interventions that simultaneously advance therapeutic outcomes and uphold the fundamental rights and dignity of persons with mental illness.

-Chairpersons: Eli Karam (Lebanon) – Solvig Ekblad (Sweden)
+Chairpersons: Elie Karam (Lebanon) – Solvig Ekblad (Sweden)

-Speakers: Eli Karam (Lebanon) – Kimberly Hook (USA) – Lukoye Atwoli (Kenya) – Marianna Purgato (Italy) – Jeremy Kane (USA)
+Speakers: Elie Karam (Lebanon) – Kimberly Hook (USA) – Lukoye Atwoli (Kenya) – Marianna Purgato (Italy) – Jeremy Kane (USA)

 Thursday, October 1st, 2026